riturajM05/Inventory-Manager/README.md

 # softNexis Task 1

-A full-stack product management application built with a React + Vite frontend and an Express + MongoDB backend.
-The app supports product listing, creation, editing, and deletion.
+A full-stack product management application with a React + Vite frontend and an Express + MongoDB backend.
+The app supports product listing, authentication, adding products, editing, and deletion.

 ## Features

 - View all products
-- Add new products
+- Add new products (authenticated)
-- Edit existing products
+- Edit existing products (authenticated)
-- Delete products
+- Delete products (authenticated)
-- Simple validation on product creation and update
+- User registration and login
-- Backend API with Express and Mongoose
+- Backend API with Express, Mongoose, JWT auth, and validation
 - Frontend built with React, React Router, Tailwind CSS, and Axios

 ## Tech stack